Alex50109/Music_Matching_Python/README.md

 # Music Recognition API

-This is a Django-based API that records audio from the microphone, fingerprints it, and matches it against a database of songs using hashing algorithms.
+This is a Django-based API, based on the initial version of Shazam, that records audio from the microphone, fingerprints it, and matches it against a database of songs using hashing algorithms.

 # How it works
 1. **Record**: Captures 12 seconds of audio.